Oman – November 25 – December 4 2015

 Al-Khutm.
 Originally a stone fort, with a rock tower with a diameter of 20 metres (66 feet).
 They are located 2 kilometres (1.2 miles) west of Bat.

 Al-Ayn.
 Small necropolis, although it is in the best condition of the three necropolises.
 It is located 22 kilometres (14 miles) southeast of Bat.
-One of the greatest dangers concerning the sites preservation comes from locals who take building material from the sites.
+One of the greatest dangers concerning the preservation of the site comes from locals who take building materials from the site.

 SUR & THE EASTERN COAST